 Dubai Design & Fashion Council

-Students, Emerging and Established Designers should be practicing within the 5 design segments.
+Students, Emerging Designers, Established Designers and Entrepreneurs and Industry Professionals should be practicing within the following segments:

-Architecture, Fashion Design, Graphic Design, Interior Design, Product Design.
+Architecture, Fashion Design, Graphic Design, Interior Design, Product Design, Tech and Media

 Architecture • Building Design • Public Space Design • Interior Architecture Design• Urban Design & Planning.

 The field of architecture is the art and science of designing physical structures.
 It covers a diverse range of specialties and encompasses the design of any built environment.
 This can go from the macro level (like urban planning and landscape architecture) to the micro level of designing a piece of furniture as part of the interior architecture of a space.

 Fashion Clothing Design • Jewellery & Accessory Design • Footwear Design• Textile Engineering.

 Fashion design includes all of the methodologies and processes to develop and produce wearable items, including clothing, shoes, jewellery, bags and accessories.
 Designers in this field may specialize in any of fashion’s production phases, like draping, sewing and pattern making.